kevinbird61/stochastic-calculus-and-probability-model/m2m/README.md

 ### Simulation

 In simulation part, I choose `number of preamble` as observed value; Adjust this value to see the variation among different `preamble` value with specified `interval` to iterate, and in each `preamble` case, we run `s` times of simulation routine.

+All the preamble selected by each device are generated from random number of `uniform distribution`.
+(See more in class "rand_gen" from `utils/rand_gen.h` and `utils/rand_gen.cc`), and using std::map as data structure to record the selected preamble.

 Consider that we don't need to care about **"retransimisson"**, so in each simulation routine, we only need to calculate the success devices(which using unique preamble).